jbogarin/go-cisco-spark-resty/docs/MembershipsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **DeleteMembership**
-> DeleteMembership($membershipId)
+> DeleteMembership($membershipID)

 Deletes a membership by ID.

 Deletes a membership by ID.
-Specify the membership ID in the membershipId URI parameter.
+Specify the membership ID in the membershipID URI parameter.

 ### Parameters